prody/ProDy/doc/getprody.rst

 ===============================================================================

 * `Python 2.6 or 2.7 <http://python.org/>`_ (for Windows, choose a 32bit
-  installer, which is supported by NumPy and ProDy packages)
+  installer that is supported by NumPy and ProDy packages)
 * `NumPy 1.4+ <http://numpy.scipy.org/>`_

 When compiling from source, on Linux for example, you will need a C compiler